· Order in Council / Information and Privacy Statutes Amendment · in-force

 - Impacts the operational procedures and legal obligations of a wide range of public bodies and entities regarding information handling and disclosure.

-- The removal of specific statutory authorizations under the former Act may alter the legal basis and procedures for certain information disclosures by regulated bodies.
+- May alter the legal basis and procedures for certain information disclosures by regulated bodies due to the removal of specific statutory authorizations under the former Act.

-- The explicit statement of compliance requirements for certain authorities reinforces their obligations under the new privacy and access legislation.
+- Reinforces the obligations of certain authorities under the new privacy and access legislation through explicit statements of compliance requirements.

 Rights affected